xingchen-1992/-/README.md

 # Codex CLI MCP Server

 An MCP server that allows Claude Code to interact with the OpenAI Codex CLI.
 If you have a ChatGPT subscription and a claude code subscription, you can use this tool to get the benefits of both, as a $20 ChatGPT subscription gives you access to GPT-5 for free in Codex CLI.
-Two AI minds are better than one!

 ## Features